The Ultimate Adventure Through Morocco

 Sahara Desert

-Beneath the clear starry skies of the Sahara Desert, you'll stay at Sahara Luxury Camp, a family-run Berber camp nestled in the dunes of Erg Chebbi.
+Beneath the clear starry skies of the Sahara Desert, you'll stay at Sunny Luxury Camp, a family-run Berber camp nestled in the dunes of Erg Chebbi.
 Each of the luxury tents has authentic decor, modern toilets and showers.
 You'll enjoy warm and friendly Moroccan hospitality throughout the camp, with traditional teas and cakes and a campfire at night.

 You'll spend two nights at Hotel Taborihte, an authentic kasbah full of history and charm.
 Set on the edge of the beautiful Todra Gorge, this charming accommodation features simple but clean rooms with comfortable beds and private bathrooms with hot-water showers.
 The hotel's location gives great access to the gorge and the views from the swimming pool and terrace are stunning.